 Answering the Call: Tennesseans in World War I

-Educator Workshop series
+Educator Statewide workshop series

 For the 2017-2018 school year, the Library & Archives education team has selected World War I as the topic for our teacher workshop series.
 Focusing on the analysis of primary sources in classroom instruction, this workshop will explore the various ways Tennesseans participated in the war and how the war's development impacted Tennesseans, both at home and abroad.
 Topics include reasons for American entry into war, doughboy experiences, the home front, and new technology.